Lange Frans

 Frans Christiaan Frederiks (born 12 November 1980), known by his stage name Lange Frans, is a Dutch rapper and television presenter.
 From 1997 to 2004 he was a member of the band D-Men.
 Between 1997 and 2009 he was part of the Lange Frans & Baas B duo before starting a solo career.
 In 2019 the duo reformed and made a few appearances, but in April 2021 Baas B returned with a solo album, claiming that he and Frederiks were no longer on the same page "in terms of message".
+Before taking the stage name Lange Frans, he used the name Akela.

 Starting in 2008, Lange Frans worked for the Dutch television station Veronica presenting programs including My Best Friends, Veronica Poker, TelSell, Lange Frans stelt Kamervragen, Fobiac and Face It!.

 Since 2020, Frederiks has produced a podcast in which he disseminates fake news and conspiracy theories.

 Career

 In D-Men

 In 1997, Lange Frans was a founding member of a band alongside his brother and fellow rapper Brutus Frederiks and childhood friend Bart Zeilstra better known as Baas B. After a freestyle session on a basketball court in Diemen-Zuid, they created hiphop band D-Men.
 The English pronunciation of "D-Men" is similar to the Dutch pronunciation of the name of their home town.
 As D-Men they released their first single entitled "Zoveel Mensen" ("So Many People").
 In 2001, D-men won a talent contest that was organised by Stichting Grap ("Joke Foundation") in 2001.
 In later years, many artists joined D-Men, including Brace, Yes-R & Soesi B, Negativ and DJ MBA.